 Incredible results have been found with equine therapy, a system of therapy involving contact with (not necessarily riding) horses.
-An interview done with Julie Rovner, a pet therapist, was published by National Public Radio’s Talk of the Nation.
+Years ago, an interview done with Julie Rovner, a pet therapist, was published by National Public Radio’s Talk of the Nation.

 In that interview she shared some amazing stories about breaking through communication barriers with patients as they connected with horses.

 Many kinds of animals can elicit a strong emotional response from people upon interaction, possibly because HAI involves four of our five senses: sight, smell, sound, and touch.
 That multi-faceted connection can break barriers that we may have built around ourselves – around our emotions.

 Another finding revealed in this interview was that owning a dog (or being responsible for any pet) gives us a sense of purpose.
 Our pets need us for their well-being, and they usually reciprocate with affection.
 How could you possibly think your dog didn’t love you?

 Research and personal experience have taught me the value of a relationship with an animal, and for the past 17 years that animal was Libby Lou.
 It broke my heart to put her down , and I understand why a lot of people resist taking on a pet because they don’t want to lose them.

 I’m thankful for all the great years I shared with Libby.
 No other dog can replace her, but I’m confident that I’ll bond with another one before too long – just not quite yet.

 What kind of pet do you have?
 What’s their name?
 What do you do with them?
 How long have you been together?
 What benefits do you experience from having a pet?
 Please share in the comments below.